Wutze/OpenVPN-WebAdmin/wwwroot/include/html/modules/clientload/readme.md

 ## Note

-You should only use Markdown, as shown in the example file.
+You should only use Markdown, as shown in the example file, which is loaded automatically.

 ## Using the variables